UXARRAY/uxarray/docs/contributing.rst

 1. Make changes to your local copy of the UXarray repository

    .. attention::
         Please refer to `3.7.3.
-Common Elements of Most Pull Requests`_ to make sure your local changes have all of the elements they should cover.
+Common Elements of Pull Requests`_ to make sure your local changes have all of the elements they should cover.

 2. Add your local changes to the "staged" changes for them to be included in the commit.